Taras Shevchenko (film): Synopsis

 Summer 1841.
 Lermontov is killed.
-The news of this arrives to a modest attic of the Saint Petersburg Academy of Arts, where lives and works the young artist and poet Taras Shevchenko.
+The news of this arrives to a modest attic of the Saint Petersburg Academy of Arts, where the young artist and poet Taras Shevchenko lives and works.
 Growing up in a Ukrainian peasant family, knowing all hardships of serf life, Shevchenko in the years of study clearly identifies the meaning of true art, which is to serve the interests of the people.

 After graduating from the Academy, Shevchenko goes to Ukraine.
 The poems of Taras are imbued with love for the common people.
 Landowner-nationalists, liberal leaders of the Cyril and Methodius Brotherhood, try to "tame" the famous poet, but Shevchenko forever has made his choice; he is on the side of the people, their defender and crooner.
 The fiery freedom-loving creativity of Taras Shevchenko is known throughout Russia.

 Nicholas I exiles the poet to the distant Caspian fort where he is to serve as an ordinary soldier and is banned from writing or drawing.
 In the poet's difficult days he has the support of Ukrainian soldier Skobelev, Polish revolutionary Serakovsky, captain Kosarev and the major of the fortress, Uskov.

 For the sake of his release Chernyshevsky and Dobrolyubov are hard at work.
 And so, the sick and aged Shevchenko is finally free.
 Together with Chernyshevsky and Dobrolyubov, he dreams of a bright future of the motherland, when the Russian and Ukrainian peoples throw off the chains of slavery.